mapolin/MediaQueryEMU/README.md

 MediaQueryEMU
 =============

-A simple Media Query emulator for older browsers
+A simple Media Query emulator for older browsers.
+Supports a min-width like functionality.